 Inspirations

 Tolkien’s Lord of the Rings trilogy deserves its own paragraph because that series, along with The Chronicles of Narnia, are some of the very few books I’ve read more than once.
-In fact I can’t recall any other fiction books I can say that about.
 I guess I’ve always had a soft spot for an epic fantasy series.

-Years back as books shifted to e-readers and more and more friends de-cluttered their display shelves in their homes of paperbacks and hardbacks, something inspired me to create a “best-of” shelf in my house where I displayed twenty of my favorite books for friends to peruse.
-The idea was that they could “check out” a book if they spotted something they were interested in reading.
+Years back, as books shifted to e-readers and more and more friends de-cluttered their display shelves in their homes of paperbacks and hardbacks, something inspired me to create a “best-of” shelf in my house where I displayed twenty of my favorite books for friends to peruse.
+The idea was that they could check out a book if they spotted something they were interested in reading.
 I gave out quite a few, and I don’t think ever got one back.
-So it became a “gift shelf”, but that was OK with me.
+So it became a “gift shelf”, but that was just fine with me.

 Previous